 CS Unplugged uses activities, games, magic tricks, and competitions to show children the kind of thinking expected of a computer scientist.
 CS Unplugged has been taken into multiple school districts around the world.
 Recent research has shown that teachers often feel more confident doing CS Unplugged activities with their students than coding activities.

-Towards the end of the workshop is an introductory programming segment using Bitsbox.
+The CS-FAST workshop also includes an introductory programming segment using Bitsbox.
 Bitsbox is a fun and educational way for kids to learn programming; a brief introduction to Bitsbox will be provided.